 MBBS Explained: Full Form, Details, Fee, Specislisations, and more

-MBBS is a 5.5-year duration undergraduate medical degree.
+MBBS is a 5.5 year duration undergraduate medical degree.
 The MBBS course is pursued by those who want to become MBBS physicians.
-Both academic knowledge and hands-on training in a variety of medical specialities are commonly included in the MBBS programme.
-Students enrolled in the MBBS programme acquire fundamental medical information, practical skills, and experience through lectures, tutorials, lab sessions, and hospital clinical rotations.
+Both academic knowledge and hands-on training in various medical specialities are commonly included in the MBBS programme.
+After enrolling in the MBBS programme, you would acquire fundamental medical information, practical skills, and experience through lectures, tutorials, lab sessions, and hospital clinical rotations.

 The MBBS programme establishes the foundation for a fulfilling career in healthcare by placing a strong emphasis on patient care, ethical behaviour, and ongoing education.
-After MBBS you are placed as a doctor, surgeon or physician with an annual average salary of 2.5 LPA and INR 15 LPA.
+After MBBS, you are placed as a doctor with an annual average salary of INR 2.5 LPA to INR 15 LPA.
 Do you have a strong interest in medicine and a dream of making a difference in people’s lives?
 Starting an MBBS course could be the first step toward achieving this admirable goal.
-Read the blog further to know about admissions 2024, eligibility criteria, syllabus and top MBBS colleges.
+Read the blog further to learn about admissions 2024, eligibility criteria, syllabus and top MBBS colleges.

 What is the Full Form of the MBBS?